Jul 31, 2025 Goldburn Maynard

 Professor Tritt’s article makes a compelling case that Congress should amend federal copyright law so that inherited termination rights do not interfere with donative intent and testamentary freedom.
 His article also illustrates the wealth of knowledge necessary to be a good estate planner.
 If James Brown is the client—or Paul McCartney, or Ray Charles, or any of the other big-name artists Professor Tritt mentions—the value of the copyright interests should be apparent to any lawyer.
 But Congress gave artists termination rights because it is impossible to know how successful a work will become.
 This means that lawyers who draft estate plans for all the artists whose work has not yet gained an audience—and maybe never will—also need to think about copyright law and termination rights.
 Hopefully Professor Tritt has sparked a conversation that will culminate in legal reform that protects artists without compromising their donative freedom.

-Trust Law and the Tides of Colonialism
+Trust Law and Colonialism,

-Masayuki Tamaruya, Trust Law and Colonialismin The Oxford Handbook of Comparative Trust Laws (Adam S. Hofri-Winogradow et al. eds, forthcoming), available at SSRN (Sept.
-1, 2024).
+in The Oxford Handbook of Comparative Trust Laws (Adam S. Hofri-Winogradow et al. eds, forthcoming), available at

 Tethered to and inextricably linked with the absence or decline of democratic governance, there has always been empire.
 Empires rise and fall, as they say, but the imperial impulse is perennial and new iterations of old empires emerge with dismal regularity, showing us that imperial formations are hard to erase.